tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 affecting that area.
 A change in the personnel performing maintenance (a new contractor or team) introduces new personnel and new patterns.

 Maintenance timing anomalies are also observable.
-Stedin's maintenance is generally scheduled during daytime working hours and business days.
+Maintenance is generally scheduled during daytime working hours and business days.
 Maintenance at 03:00 on a weekend is unusual and would carry a justification.
 If a pattern emerges of multiple maintenance activities at unusual hours without documented emergency circumstances, that pattern suggests either an operational crisis (the network is in critical condition requiring emergency work) or unauthorised activity disguised as maintenance.

-*Last updated: 12 July 2026*
+*Last updated: 13 July 2026*